scoconno/scoconno.github.io/metaphysics/introduction/Handout.md

 Since we concerned with good arguments, you need to learn what arguments are and when an argument is a good one.
 The branch of philosophy that concerns itself with these questions is called logic.
 You could dedicate your life to the study of logic, but, for our purposes, we only need a brief introduction to it.
 You will be introduced to some jargon that you need to learn.
 It will help you characterize arguments as well as evaluate them.

-This handout proceeds in four rough parts:
+This handout proceeds as follows:

 1. The elements of an argument are introduced.
 2. Arguments are distinguished from non-arguments.
-3. The difference between deductive and inductive arguments is introduced.
-4. The criteria for distinguishing good from bad arguments (first deductive, then inductive) are outlined.
+4. The criteria for distinguishing good from bad arguments are outlined.

 I encourage you to read a section or two.
 Try the self-assessment exercises and check the answer key to make sure you understood the material.